Frequently Asked Questions

 Because I believe that specialization can breed aggression.
 Specialization often creates more walls and fortresses in a world that needs fewer of them.
 Nobody is just one thing.
 We all have multiple selves.
 Our “souls” want to explore.
 So why not let them?

 I’m just not down with this whole industrial idea that each person must be ground into a specialized widget.
 That’s what makes us feel isolated and separate from others.
 When you’re a widget, you don’t feel much responsibility for other widgets.
-You just do your thing and leave the bigger picture to the psychopaths.
+You just do your thing and leave the bigger picture to those who often have hidden and harmful agendas.

 Except that you know something isn’t right.
 So you go placing blame in all the wrong places.
 But nothing changes.
 And you have no idea how to get rid of that nagging hollow feeling.
 So you lash out.